itteco/iframely/README.md

 # Iframely API for Responsive Web Embeds

+This is the self-hosted version of Iframely's APIs and parsers.

-Iframely is fast and simple HTTP API for responsive web embeds and semantic meta.
-The API covers well [over 1800 domains](https://iframely.com/domains) through 200 custom domain plugins and generic parsers for [oEmbed](http://oembed.com/), [Open Graph](http://ogp.me/) and [Twitter Cards](https://dev.twitter.com/docs/cards), powered by Iframely's whitelist.
+Iframely gives your fast and simple API for responsive web embeds and semantic meta.
+The parsers cover well [over 1800 domains](https://iframely.com/domains) through 200+ custom domain plugins and generic support for [oEmbed](http://oembed.com/), [Open Graph](http://ogp.me/) and [Twitter Cards](https://dev.twitter.com/docs/cards), that are powered by Iframely's whitelist.

-The whitelist file is pulled from iframely.com and is updated automatically.
+The whitelist file is pulled from iframely.com database and is updated automatically.
 You can also [have your own whitelist](https://iframely.com/docs/whitelist-format) file.
-The whitelisting is manual process, and we do every-day manual regression testing to ensure integrity.
-[Submit your domain](https://iframely.com/qa/request), if you publish embeds.
+The whitelisting is manual process on our end.

 HTTP API are available as [oEmbed](https://iframely.com/docs/oembed-api) or [Iframely API](https://iframely.com/docs/iframely-api) formats.
 To make it simple to understand, Iframely format mimics the `<head>` section of the page with its `meta` and `links` elements.